Introducing Atawhai, the winning name for this year's Royal Cam chick.

 We'll be in contact with the winners about your prizes.

 This year's competition theme was Celebrating Connection which has been reflected in the winning name.

 Royal Cam has brought connection to people all around the world, uniting and connecting us together and with nature and conservation.

-Many of our audience has and still is impacted by COVID-19, isolated from others and from nature.
+Many of our audience have and still is impacted by COVID-19, isolated from others and from nature.
 Celebrating Connection is a theme centred around unity and connecting with each other and nature through tough times.

 The albatross are global wanderers and their journeys connect the world.
-Let's celebrate this connection with your name suggestions this year.

-The judges will be looking for:
+The judges were looking for:

 - relevance to the theme Celebrating Connection, the chick, colony or species